 Cambridge Resthaven is a Community Trust, and that’s something quite different from most retirement villages.
 Established by the community over 45 years ago, the Trust has developed and grown with the community, always retaining our Community Trust status and community ethos.

 While most retirement villages are owned by listed companies, Cambridge Resthaven is not.
-We are not part of a chain; we are a stand-alone village, where every dollar goes back into providing services for Cambridge seniors.
+We are are a not-for-profit organisation that is 100% Cambridge owned and every dollar goes back into providing services for Cambridge seniors.